Future Alice - The Alles Project

-The Alles Project is a journey that peers past the horizon… past Virtual Reality, Web 3.0 and the Metaverse… toward the far future… of music and sound.
+The Alles Project is a journey that peers past the horizon… toward the far future… of music and sound.
 The goals is to explore new worlds.
 To extend our imagination of what is possible... what is meaningful... and what is beautiful.

-- A place where the listener is surrounded (360 degrees) by a constellation of points of sound.
-A place where the listener walks into a point of sound to discover a totally new universe of sound and music.
+- A place where the listener is surrounded (360 degrees) by a constellation of points of sound - where the listener walks into a point of sound to discover a totally new universe of sound and music.

-- A room where islands of music float in space.
+- A world where islands of music float in space.
 Each island represents alternative worlds of tonality and harmony… revealing other worldly feelings and emotions.

 - An environment where “living presence” is a digital reality… reestablishing the depth of human to human contact digitally... systems that encode the unheard elements of sound (subharmonics and overtones) and reproduce the sounds of the invisible faithfully.

 The Alles (Alice) Project is inspired by one of the most important of rabbit holes: the first digital synthesizer developed at Bell Laboratories in the 1970s.
 The ALLES Machine was originally named after its developer, Hall Alles.
 However, it was affectionately dubbed “Alice” in recognition of all the baby “rabbit holes” it opened for just about everyone who came into contact with the machine.
 The underlying machinery, both hard and soft, influenced technologies and opened entire new realms of sound and music.
 Our initial software programs emulate the algorithmic permutations used in the Alles Machine.
 (Listen to Don Slepian’s “Sea of Bliss”.)

 And then there is Bell Labs itself, one of the most important source of rabbit holes in human history.
 The fable includes Max Matthews' creation in 1957 of the first music software, MUSIC-N. Our story also includes some of the best kept secrets of Bell Labs... tales of what happened late in the night… once the regular lab rats had gone home.
 Only then did the other side emerge, the night folks, dabbling and dawdling, creating the very foundations of all modern digital arts.

 Stay tuned: More to come.